35-Year-Old Quarterback – Los Angeles Chargers

 Philip Rivers Contract Information:

-Signed a six-year, $92 million contract extension with the Chargers in August 2009 that runs through 2015.
-The deal includes about $38-39 million in guaranteed money.
+Signed a four-year, $83.25 million contract with the Chargers in August 2015.
+The contract will run through the 2019 season, and includes $49 million guaranteed.

 To instantly reveal our fantasy analysis of every player – including Philip Rivers – simply subscribe now.

 |Passing||Pass Distance||Big Pass Games||Rushing||Fumbles|

 |2017 Proj||35||LAC||Subscribe now to see our 2017 projections for Philip Rivers|

 Age is determined on September 1st of each season.